-I designed the Locke Throw when I was fairly sick.
+I designed the Locke Throw free crochet blanket pattern when I was fairly sick.
 You know when you’re not feeling well enough to do much but sitting and doing nothing is so boring?
 I knew I had to rest but I needed something to do with my hands.
-I’m pretty sure most crocheters can relate to that.
-Since I was under the weather I knew I had to keep it simple.
+I’m pretty sure most crocheters can relate to that and since I was under the weather I knew I had to keep it simple.

 If you didn’t know I am a King Cole Yarn ambassador.
 A few months ago they sent me a huge box of yarns (see the unboxing here) and in that box was a few skeins of their new Safari Chunky yarn.
 A soon as I saw it I was intrigued.
 It’s a long striping yarn with smaller stripes of blank.
 I knew I had to make something so I ordered more.
 While I’m really proud of how the Locke Throw design came out let’s be honest, the real star here is the yarn.